 No legal agreements have been signed for this site.
-The Environmental Restoration Program application was found to be complete, but the approval of the application was held pending issuance of the Record of Decision and availability of funds.
+The Environmental Restoration Program application was found to be complete but the approval of the application was held pending issuance of the Record of Decision and availability of funds.

 Since no viable PRPs have been identified, there are currently no ongoing enforcement actions.
 However, legal action may be initiated at a future date by the state to recover state response costs should PRPs be identified.
-Should funding become available and the site be deemed eligible for participation in the ERP, the Town of Hempstead will assist the state in its efforts by providing all information to the state which identifies PRPs.
-The Town of Hempstead will also not enter into any agreement regarding response costs without the approval of the Department.
+Town Of Hempstead will assist the state in its efforts by providing all information to the state which identifies PRPs.
+Town Of Hempstead will also not enter into any agreement regarding response costs without the approval of the Department.